BhavneetSinghYadav/Meta-Symbolic-ARC-Solver-System-v1-Cognition-Engine/execution_flow.md

 - `simulate_rules()` from [`executor/simulator.py`](arc_solver/src/executor/simulator.py) applies each rule sequentially.
 - Conflict resolution relies on `mark_conflict()` with the policy defined by `CONFLICT_POLICY`.
 - Composite programs are expanded via `simulate_composite_rule()`.
-- Fallbacks to `fallback_predict` are triggered when simulation fails or no candidate rules remain.
+- Fallbacks to `fallback_predict` are triggered only after all symbolic candidates – including those rejected by validation – have been simulated.
+If any rule scores sufficiently high the fallback is bypassed.

 ## 7. Output Formatting
 - Predictions for each test grid are returned by `solve_task` and written to `submission.json` by higher level scripts.

 ### Example Flow for Task `00576224`
 1. `solve_task` loads the training grid and extracts rules.
-2. `validate_color_dependencies` rejects them because the required colours disappear after earlier steps.
+2. `validate_color_dependencies` simulates each composite and checks colour sufficiency only at the final step.
+All candidates still fail to score above the threshold.
-3. The solver invokes the fallback predictor, producing an all-zero grid, which is recorded in `submission.json`:
+3. The solver then invokes the fallback predictor, producing an all-zero grid, which is recorded in `submission.json`:
    ```json
    {"00576224": [{"attempt_1": [[0,0,...]] ... }]
    ```